See all Daintree Rainforest Tours from Port Douglas here

 What can I do in the Daintree Rainforest?

-Famed for breathtaking views and scenery we suggest you get out and about in the rainforest.
-A good place to start is the Daintree Discovery Centre, learn all about the history of this ancient place and explore viewing platforms and take rainforest walks.
-Maybe perhaps you could take a zip line through the rainforest canopy, take a croc tour of the Daintree River, or visit Daintree Village and Cape Tribulation.
-Take a dip in a fresh water stream or stay at one of the award winning eco lodges that is tucked into the rainforest.
-There are so many ways to encounter the Daintree Rainforest!
+Famed for breathtaking views and scenery, we suggest you get out and about in the rainforest.
+A good place to start is the Daintree Discovery Centre.
+Learn all about the history of this ancient site, explore viewing platforms and take rainforest walks.
+Or perhaps you'd like to whiz through the rainforest canopy on a zip line, search for crocodiles along the Daintree River or visit the Daintree Village and beautiful Cape Tribulation.
+Take a dip in one of the safe, croc free places to swim and for those who wish to stay a little longer, check in at one of the many award-winning eco lodges that are tucked within the rainforest.

 Wildlife